HookturnDigital/acf-theme-code/readme.txt

 == Changelog ==

 = 2.5.0 =
-* Support for WordPress 5.4
+* Improve support for WordPress 5.4.
-* Support for all field types included in ACF 5.8.9 (including all their various settings)
+* Improve support for all field types included in ACF PRO 5.8.9 (including all their various settings).
-* Synced codebases for Theme Code and Theme Code Pro plugins where relevant
-* Add 'Copy All' fields button (previously Theme Code Pro feature)
-* Include Location UI and move location related upgrade notice to code block
+* Improve codebase by syncing both free and pro foundations to facilitate faster development cycles and future features.
-* Added escaping to code rendered (in line with recent updates to ACF field documentation)
+* Add escaping to code rendered to bring it in line with recent updates to ACF field documentation.
+See https://twitter.com/wp_acf/status/1181344882775875584.
+* Add 'Copy All' fields button (previously only Theme Code Pro feature).
-* A range of enhancements to code rendered for the following fields and field settings:
+* Add various enhancements to code rendered for the following fields and field settings:
   * Gallery field (return types Array, URL and ID)
   * Image (return types Array, URL and ID)
   * File (return types Array, URL and ID)